Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Limitations

 \section{Limitations}

+To ensure correct understanding and application of narrative theory, the authors served as annotators in this case study, which introduces potential bias.
+While a large pool of external annotators is optimal practice, we believe this limitation does not undermine our core findings.
+Among the annotators: only A was involved in modelling and collecting examples.
+B, C and D were involved in evaluating the outputs, and drafting the paper.

+Our research demonstrates that human evaluation of stories is highly subjective.
+Supported by narrative theory \citep{barthes1967death}, existing empirical findings \citep{marco2025reader}, and our own results, we argue that annotator disagreement is a feature, rather than a bug, of storytelling tasks.
+Specifically, our data shows: (1) There are inherent disagreements between human annotators regarding story understanding.
+(2) Story understanding is a fundamentally subjective process.
+(3) Blinded human annotators consistently rate human-written ground truths higher than LLM generations.

+For an expanded annotator pool to contradict our claims, new data would have to demonstrate that story understanding is objective (showing little to no disagreement) or that humans consistently rate LLM generations higher than human-written ground truths.
+Given existing evidence across multiple disciplines, we consider this unlikely.

-We do not compare our models with those developed by others \citep{li2023click, liu-etal-2023-magic, ashwani2024cause} using the TimeTravel dataset.
-This is primarily because none of them are reasonable baselines for our experiments, particularly in the context of a theory-informed ASG.
-We only focused on training 7/8B models, the effectiveness of our method for smaller/larger LLMs is mostly untested.
-Also, we did not compare the final accuracy of Gemini-3-Flash's evaluations with human judgements.
-While the fact that it rates human-written stories more highly than AI-generated stories provides some evidence of alignment, our reliance on LLM-as-judge to approximate human judgement is an assumption and limitation.
+Apart from \citet{liu-etal-2023-magic}'s program-prompt, we do not compare our models with those developed by others using the TimeTravel dataset \citep{qin-etal-2020-back, chen2022unsupervised,hao2021sketch,liu-etal-2023-magic,ashwani2024cause}.
+This is primarily because none of them are reasonable baselines for our experiments, particularly in the context of post-training with narrative-based metrics (the others primarily optimise for statistical metrics based on reference outputs).

+To avoid the massive costs, we did not compare the final accuracy of Gemini-3-Flash's evaluations with human judgements on the whole test set (we only compare on a small subset of n = 100).
+Our reliance on LLM-as-judge to approximate human judgement is an assumption and limitation.

+As a novel case study for reinforcement learning for story generation, we do not test how our approach scales to longer stories.
+We only focused on training 7/8B models, the effectiveness of our method for smaller/larger LLMs is untested.
+These can be explored in future studies.